Countly/countly-server/README.md

 ## 📈 What can Countly track?

 Countly can collect and visualize data from mobile, web and desktop applications.
-Using the write API you can send data into Countly from any source.
+Using the write-API you can send data into Countly from any source.
 For more information please check the below resources:

 * [List of Countly SDKs, documentation and download information](https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs)
 * [SDK development guide](https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs) to build your own SDK